joaonunes11/auction-system-java-maven/README.md

 # Auction System – Java Maven Project

 This project is a layered Java application for managing online auctions.
-It was developed for the course **Análise e Desenho de Software (ADS)** at Universidade Aberta, and follows object-oriented design principles and software architecture patterns.
+It was developed for the course **Análise e Desenho de Software (ADS)** at Universidade de Lisboa, and follows object-oriented design principles and software architecture patterns.

 ## 🧩 Project Scope